 Community colleges have been around forever and offer a variety of different programs.
 Often these programs will overlap trade school and even sometimes work in partnership with apprenticeship programs.
 Regardless, they offer another generally affordable and timely way of re-educating.

 If you are younger or are entirely dedicated to a career that requires traditional college, then this is a good option.
-Our only word of advice is to not overly committed to big name and expensive institutions.
+Our only word of advice is to not overly committed to big-name and expensive institutions.
 While most of them offer wonderful educations, sometimes the payback just isn’t there when you look at the likely job opportunities after graduation.
 Invest the time and compare colleges and their cost against the potential return.

 How Many People Change Careers Each Year?

 Obviously, this isn’t a static number and changes in any given year, but it’s a large number.
 The Bureau of Labor and Statistics estimates between 2016 and 2026 an average of 6.2% of the workforce will move to a new occupation annually.
-That’s approximated 10 million people.
+That’s approximately 10 million people.
 If that’s the number over a two-year span, you can imagine how many people change careers over the course of a lifetime.

 In other words, don’t hold back on moving in a new direction because you think you’re alone.
 Plenty of people are doing it every day, so take a shot if your current career path isn’t working.

 Start Networking – If you know the career you are looking to get into, start finding people you do the job.
 The last thing you want is to caught by surprise and find that you don’t enjoy your new job.
 After all, chances are you will have invested time and money to make the change.
-If you can connect with people in the field, it may be they can give you some valuable advice.
+If you can connect with people in the field, maybe they can give you some valuable advice.

 Try the Job – Take it one step further, and see if you can take a job for a test run.
 Maybe you can find a summer internship type job where you can get a feel for the industry.
 Having that knowledge in hand before spending the money on any schooling can give you peace of mind.